Hazard insurance is an important part of most homeowners insurance policies. Learn more about hazard insurance for homeowners in this guide.

 What Does Hazard Insurance for Homeowners Typically Cover?

-Hazard insurance is designed to help protect the structure of your home including the walls, roof, foundation, and attached structures like garages, against damage from specific, covered perils.
+Hazard insurance is designed to help cover claims arising from damages to the structure of your home including the walls, roof, foundation, and attached structures like garages, arising from covered perils.
 While the terms and conditions of a particular policy may vary, hazard insurance for homeowners typically covers the following perils:

-- Falling Objects: Hazard insurance for homeowners covers the repair or replacement of parts of the home's structure, such as the roof, windows, and exterior walls, as well as personal property that is damaged by objects that fall from the sky or higher elevations, typically including tree branches, satellite debris, or construction materials.
+Falling Objects: Hazard insurance for homeowners typically covers the repair or replacement of parts of the home's structure, such as the roof, windows, and exterior walls, as well as personal property that is damaged by objects that fall from the sky or higher elevations, such as tree branches, satellite debris, or construction materials.

 Additional Coverage Options

-Homeowners may also consider adding optional coverage or additional insurance policies for specific risks not included in standard hazard insurance coverage, such as:
+Homeowners may also consider adding optional coverage or additional insurance policies for specific risks which are typically not included in standard hazard insurance coverage, such as:

-- Earthquake Coverage: Available as an optional rider to standard homeowners insurance, this helps provide financial protection for repairing or rebuilding the home's structure and replacing personal property damaged by seismic events, including ground shaking and soil liquefaction.
+Earthquake Coverage: Sometimes available as an optional rider to standard homeowners insurance or as a standalone policy, this coverage helps provide financial protection for repairing or rebuilding the home's structure and replacing personal property damaged by seismic events, including ground shaking and soil liquefaction.

-While hazard insurance is important for covering the structure of your home, it doesn’t cover everything.
+While hazard insurance is important for covering the structure of your home, it doesn’t cover all types of loss.
 While the terms and conditions of each policy will vary, the following are examples of common exclusions:

-- Your personal belongings: Items like furniture, clothing, electronics, and appliances are typically not covered by hazard insurance alone.
-These fall under personal property coverage in a broader homeowners policy.
+Your personal belongings: Items like furniture, clothing, electronics, and appliances are typically not covered by hazard insurance alone.
+Instead, coverage for such items may fall under personal property coverage which is typically included under a standard homeowners policy.

-- Third Party Liability: If someone gets hurt on your property or you accidentally cause damage to someone else’s property, hazard insurance will not apply.
-Instead, the liability coverage of a standard homeowners insurance would likely come into play.
+Third Party Liability: If another person is injured on your property or you cause damage to a third party’s property, hazard insurance typically will not apply.
+In many cases, liability coverage of a standard homeowners insurance policy may respond, depending on the circumstances.

-- Detached structures: Sheds, fences, detached garages, and other outbuildings typically are not covered by hazard insurance unless specifically added.
+Detached structures: Sheds, fences, detached garages, and similar outbuildings typically are not covered by hazard insurance unless specifically included in the policy.

-- Routine wear and tear: Damage from aging, maintenance issues, or gradual deterioration (like a leaky roof from old age) is typically not covered.
+Routine wear and tear: Damage resulting from aging, maintenance issues, or gradual deterioration (such as an aging roof) is typically not covered.

 Hazard Insurance vs. Homeowners Insurance

-Without hazard insurance, repairing of rebuilding a home after a covered peril could be a significant financial burden on homeowners.
+Without hazard insurance, repairing or rebuilding a home after a covered peril could be a significant financial burden on homeowners.

 Why Homeowners Should Consider Hazard Insurance Coverage

-Without hazard insurance, repairing of rebuilding a home after a covered peril could be a significant financial burden on homeowners.
-Hazard insurance helps ensure that homeowners can recover more quickly and helps to preserve their investment, while offering greater peace of mind.
+Without adequate hazard insurance, repairing or rebuilding a home after a covered peril could be a significant financial burden on homeowners.
+Hazard insurance helps ensure that homeowners can financially recover more quickly and helps to preserve their investment, while offering greater peace of mind.

 Assessing Your Hazard Insurance Needs